Share:

 Resolving family disputes without going to court!

-Parties involved in a family law disputes are encouraged to attempt to negotiate a solution to parenting arrangements and property settlements between themselves without resorting to taking their matter to court.
+Parties involved in a family law dispute are encouraged to attempt to negotiate a solution to parenting arrangements and property settlements between themselves without resorting to taking their matter to court.
 This process is called Family dispute resolution (“FDR”).
 FDR, before parties commence court proceedings, may take many forms:

 1. Parties negotiating by themselves;